-Phelps Dodge Refining Corporation-This company has established a scholarship of \$500 to be awarded annually to a student who will begin his junior year as a major in Metallurgy.
-The Dean of Mines and Engineering and the Chairman of the Department of Mining and Metallurgy will select as the recipient of this award a student who is worthy and needs financial assistance.
+Phelps Dodge Foundation - Two scholarships of \$500 each to be awarded annually to either Junior or Senior students whose major is Metallurgy.
+The Dean of Mines and Engineering and the Chairman of the Department of Mining and Metallurgy will select as the recipients of these awards students who are worthy and need financial assistance.